AgnitumuS/ubjs/tutorials/database_tuning.md

  Usually it is faster to execute several simple queries from application server and do something inside JavaScript instead of write complex database query.

- In any cases developer must remember - usually there is __only ONE database__  server for application, but we can run multiple application servers and do load balancing.
+ In any case developer must remember - usually there is __only ONE database__  server for application, but we can run multiple application servers and do load balancing.
  So in most cases performance bottleneck is a Database.